tiby312/broccoli-project/report/src/ch4-aabb-data-layout.md

 ## Different Data Layouts

-There are three main datalayouts for each of the elements in a dinotree that are interesting:
+There are three main datalayouts for each of the elements in a broccoli that are interesting:
 `(Rect<isize>,&mut T)`
 `(Rect<isize>,T)`
 `&mut (Rect<isize>,T)`